 Another advantage to CIPP is that it will usually cost less than conventional methods.
 With little to no excavation, it reduces the amount of time that it will take to perform the repair, so this can cut the labour costs that go into the job.
 Additionally, you do not have to worry about fixing any expensive landscaping.

 The versatility is another advantage to CIPP.
 As I mentioned before, it can be applied to pipes made from a wide range of materials, and it can work to rehabilitate pipes that are used for a wide range of purposes.
-In addition to that, a skilled plumber can use this method to repair long sections of damaged drainpipe or you could even do point repairs and repairs to smaller sections of the drainpipe.
+In addition to that, a skilled technician can use this method to repair long sections of damaged drainpipe or you could even do point repairs and repairs to smaller sections of the drainpipe.
+An expert plumber will be able to give you an idea of how to proceed at this point.

 As a final point, cured-in-place pipe lining is incredibly durable.
 The liners usually come with an extensive warranty, and when all goes well, the property owner will not even need to start thinking about repairs to the lined pipe for at least fifty years.